 A few porters have lamented that including this is extra busywork, especially if you're submitting a large sample pack and are forced to include several different .txt and .spc files for the sake of hearing the samples.
 BRR Player

-requires only one tiny extra step to use, but is quite flexible, having a myriad of options that you can't get from a boring ol' included SPC.
-If the submitter is feeling really generous, they can include a !patterns.txt to be used with BRR Player, so you can get a feel for how the sample sounds at its intended settings.
+requires only one tiny extra step to use, but is quite flexible, having a myriad of options that you can't get from a boring ol' included SPC. .

-- The only required files for submission is the BRR itself, and tuning information.
+- The only required files for submission is the BRR itself, and tuning information (enclosed within !patterns.txt).

-The tuning information for the submission should be compliant with the #instruments section If there's more than one BRR, be sure to place them in a folder, for tidiness.
-The ADSR values are not required for inclusion, but you may include it if you wish.
+The tuning information for the submission should be compliant with the #instruments section.
+Instead of an SPC, the submitter should tack on a !patterns.txt to be used with BRR Player, so you can get a feel for how the sample sounds at its intended settings (and so it's easier to moderate!).
+If there's more than one BRR, be sure to place them in a folder, for cleanliness and organization's sake.
+The ADSR values are not required for inclusion, but you may include it if you're feeling generous.
 As most porters are aware, the AddmusicK has a nifty ADSR/GAIN table that works as a really good reference for this sort of stuff.

 - Submissions for individual samples are not only allowed, but encouraged.